making/javaee6-hol-glassfish-doc/source/04-generate-jpa-entities.rst

 .. note::
    Notice the following points:
-    * The first check box allows NetBeans to generate multiple @NamedQuery annotations on the JPA  entity.
+    * The first check box allows NetBeans to generate multiple ``@NamedQuery`` annotations on the JPA  entity.
 These annotations provide pre-defined JPQL queries that can be used to query the database.
-    * The second check box ensures that the @XmlRootElement annotation is generated on the JPA entity class so that it can be converted to an XML or JSON representation easily by JAXB.
+    * The second check box ensures that the ``@XmlRootElement`` annotation is generated on the JPA entity class so that it can be converted to an XML or JSON representation easily by JAXB.
 This feature is useful when the entities are published as a RESTful resource.
     * The third check box generates the required Persistence Unit required by JPA.

 Click on "Finish" to complete the entity generation.

-In NetBeans, expand "Source Packages", org.glassfish.samples.entities, and double-click Customer.java.
+In NetBeans, expand "Source Packages", ``org.glassfish.samples.entities``, and double-click ``Customer.java``.

 .. note::
    Notice the following points in the generated code:

-    * The generated class-level @NamedQuery annotations uses JPQL to define several queries.
+    * The generated class-level ``@NamedQuery`` annotations uses JPQL to define several queries.
 One of the queries is named "Customer.findAll" which maps to the JPQL that retrieves all rows from the database.
 There are several "findBy" queries, one for each field (which maps to a column in the table), that allows to query the data for that specific field.
 Additional queries may be added here providing a central location for all your query-related logic.
     * The bean validation constraints are generated on each field based upon the schema definition.
 These constraints are then used by the validator included in the JPA implementation before an entity is saved, updated, or removed from the database.
     * The regular expression-based constraint may be used to enforce phone or zipcode in a particular format.
-    * The zip and discountCode fields are marked with the @JoinColumn annotation  creating a join with the appropriate table.
+    * The ``zip`` and ``discountCode`` fields are marked with the ``@JoinColumn`` annotation  creating a join with the appropriate table.

 Walk-through the JPA Entities and Refactor to Simplify
 --------------------------------------------------------------------------------------